twotoasters/project-example/Docs/FunctionalSpec.md

 The app should scale well with android devices with 3.2 inch screens to 10.1 inch screens.
 This will be done by having both specific resources for different device sizes and resources which can intelligently adapt.

 ### Android Firmware
-As Hoot's and AndrOAuth's minium api level is 8, this twitter example application will follow suit.
+As Hoot's and AndrOAuth's minimum api level is 8, this twitter example application will follow suit.
 To leverage modern UI practices, compatibility libraries will be used as sub models.

 ### Twitter Login
 This will be accomplished with a fragment containing a webview.
 This will be module with few/no dependencies other then AndrOAuth so that it can easily be reused by other projects.